mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 I haven't received all of the components for my new computer yet, but I already set up my new monitor.
 I quickly realized I needed a new strategy for managing windows on my desktop.

 My old monitor was 34", and I mostly used Win+Left / Win+Right to dock windows to half-width on my desktop.
+With 5120px of width on my new monitor, I wanted to dock more than two windows at a time.

 I tried [Komorebi](https://github.com/LGUG2Z/komorebi), but I found it too complicated.
 Then, I found [Fancy Zones](https://learn.microsoft.com/en-us/windows/powertoys/fancyzones), and it does exactly what I want.
 It lets me define zones through a GUI, and then I can dock windows to those zones by hotkey or with the mouse.